dinmammas/homebridge-tibberswitch/readme.md

 * Fetch current energy price from the tibber api.
 * Activate a motion sensor if the price is lower than the day's average.

+Use the motion sensor to trigger autmations, for instance activate thermostats/fans etc.

 ## Usage